-How to do fashion and lifestyle PR - Our top tips from Start Up 2019
+Nail fashion and lifestyle PR: Our tips from Start Up 2019

 HAVE YOUR ASSETS IN ORDER BEFORE PITCHING TO THE PRESS

-There is no point in spending money on PR if you don’t have the assets, as you won’t get the coverage you want or deserve.
-When it comes to PR, understanding your priorities is key, knowing when and where you should be spending your time and money.
-Once you’ve done this you can start pitching to the press, but no beforehand.
+Assets are key to getting the coverage you deserve, and you should have these before you spend money on PR.
 Your assets include: Look book, press release, website, imagery, line sheet and much more.
+When it comes to PR, understanding your priorities is key, such as knowing when and where you should be spending your time and money.
+Once you’ve done this you can start pitching to the press, but not beforehand.

 CREATING A RECOGNISABLE BRAND

 Once you’ve got your assets, this is when you can start working fully on your branding and social.
 Our top tips for this is to ensure you don’t rush or create branding that doesn’t speak to your audience!
 It needs to be representative of your brand, brand values and be consistent throughout all your channels and platforms - this is how you create a strong brand identity that is recognisable.
 Glossier and Five Dot Botanics are really good examples of this.

 Just like your branding, the publications you’re pitching to need to be right for your audience.
 As a high end menswear brand, you wouldn’t pitch to Stella Loves, would you?
 You need to know what publication your audience are reading, and then you can start looking at the different press spaces you can pitch to.

 MAKE EDITOR’S LIVES EASIER